Reasons To Have A Prenuptial Agreement

 Deciding to have a prenuptial agreement in place before the wedding doesn’t mean the couple is worried that the marriage won’t last.
 It just means they want to agree that specific assets acquired before and during the marriage are not affected by community property laws.

-At Viola Law Firm P.C., we have found that prenuptial agreements often make sense for second marriages, for example, where there are assets or children unrelated to the new marriage.
+At Viola Law Firm P.C. in San Mateo, our attorneys found that prenuptial agreements often make sense for second marriages, for example, where there are assets or children unrelated to the new marriage.
 Such agreements can:

 Additionally, prenuptial agreements can address spousal support provisions in case of a future separation or divorce.
 This particular issue has specific rules that must be followed to be enforceable in the future.
-At Viola Law, we advise that you seek legal assistance to make sure this and all the provisions in your prenuptial are legally binding.
+At Viola Law, our attorneys in San Mateo who handle prenuptial agreements advise that you seek legal assistance to make sure this and all the provisions in your prenuptial are legally binding.

 Why An Agreement Is A Wise Investment

-There are many benefits to having a prenuptial or premarital agreement in place before the wedding, including:
+There are many benefits to having a prenuptial or premarital agreement from our San Mateo attorneys in place before the wedding, including:

 If you and your soon-to-be spouse agree on your prenuptial language, then working with a mediator may be the best choice for you.
 At Viola Law, we have a mediator on staff who can help put your prenuptial agreement in writing and make sure it is legally binding.